MerkulovDaniil/optim/docs/methods/fom/Lookahead.md

 Authors introduced separation on the *fast weights* and *slow weights*, which naturally arise in the described procedure.
 The paper contains proof for optimal step-size of the quadratic loss function and provides understanding why this technique could reduce variance of {% include link.html title="Stochastic gradient descent" %} in the noisy quadratic case.
 Moreover, this work compares the convergence rate in dependency of condition number of the squared system.

-It is worth to say, that autor claims significant improvement in practical huge scale settings (ImageNet, CIFAR10,CIFAR100)
+It is worth to say, that author claims significant improvement in practical huge scale settings (ImageNet, CIFAR10,CIFAR100)

 ![](../fast_vs_slow.png)
 ![](../imagenet_train_loss.png)